hdgarrood/purescript-numeric-hierarchy-guide/matrices.rst

   (A+B)C = AC + BC

 just like with real numbers.
+Therefore, we have seen that the three ring laws for the set of :math:`n \times n` matrices under matrix addition and matrix multiplication hold, and therefore this set is a ring.
+We denote the ring of :math:`n \times n` matrices with entries in :math:`\mathbb{R}` by :math:`\mathrm{Mat}(n; \mathbb{R})`.

 However, unlike real numbers, matrix multiplication is not commutative.
-That is, :math:`AB` does not always equal :math:`BA`.
+In fact I promised to show you a non-commutative ring in the previous chapter; here it is!
+With matrices, :math:`AB` does not always equal :math:`BA`.
 For example, if we have

 .. math::
   A = \begin{bmatrix}